Sudharshan2026/skillracktracker2.o/DEMO_INSTRUCTIONS.md

 # Temporary User Page Demo

 A preview page showing how profile data will be displayed when a user provides their SkillRack profile URL.
+The demo uses the existing components from the main application to ensure consistency.

 ## How to Access